Rain-flood-informed-vehicle-routing/article-jupyter-notebook-and-data/README.md

 ## License

-This project is licensed under the [CC-BY-NC-SA] license (Creative Commons Attribution-NonCommercial-ShareAlike license).
-By contributing to this project, you agree that your contributions will be subject to the same license.
+This project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike license.

-We appreciate your interest in contributing to our project and look forward to your contributions!
-If you have any further questions or need assistance, please feel free to reach out to us through the issue tracker.
+We appreciate your interest in our project and look forward to hearing all of your suggestions!
+If you have any questions, please feel free to reach out to us.